kleber-maia/iobjects-crm/README.md

 # iobjects-crm

 This project is a fully functional CRM application developed on iObjects/Java/HTML/CSS/JavaScript.
-Its functional requirements were extracted from the **Salesforce** free trial version and it should cover all the basics, which are:
+Its functional requirements were obtained from **Salesforce's** free trial version and it should cover all the basics, which are:

 - Multi-company and multi-department support.
 - Contacts: customers, supplyers, employees.